 - True satisfaction comes from helping others succeed.

-- The simplest advice can be the most valuable one.
+- The simplest advice is often the most valuable.

 Lesson 1: Sticking to your dreams and ambitions will make them eventually come true.